Baza207/LHServer/README.md

 #### Keys
 - `command` - The command string to be processed of type `<string>`.
 - `data` - The data for the command of type `<dictionary>`.
+- `status_code` - Status for the success or failure of the call. `-1` is failure, `1` is success and `0` means not needed.

 ```
 {
   "command" : " ",
-  "data" : { }
+  "data" : { },
+  "status_code" : 0
 }
 ```

-For more details please refer to the Wiki [here!](https://github.com/Baza207/LHServer/wiki/JSON-Structures)
+For more details please refer to the Wiki for [JSON Structure](https://github.com/Baza207/LHServer/wiki/JSON-Structures).

 ## Client Applications